Table of Contents

 Pro Tip

 Not sure what to drink?
 Order Substance Café’s omakase and let Morceau curate a coffee menu based on your preferences and budget.
-Omakase pricing started at €20 at the time of our visit.
+Omakase pricing starts at 30€ which is subject to change at any time.

 Substance Café is located at 30 Rue Dussoubs, 75002 Paris, France.